 So what does this music tell us about plants?
 There are no clear answers, but we can say that the music is an expression of their physiological changes, this shows that they are perceptive of their surroundings, possibly even more.

 The project will include running workshops in the Italian countryside so participants can experience that quiet wonder when hearing the plants sing.
+I will also be recording guided meditation tracks using the music of the plants.

 The plants uplift and inspire.